amorris28/website/content/post/2023-09-16-install-rstudio-on-debian-12-bookworm/index.md

 ---
-title: Install RStudio on Debian 12 Bookworm
+title: How to Install RStudio on Debian 12 Bookworm
 author: ''
 date: '2023-09-16'
 slug: []